wiremod/wirebox/README.md

 ## Current status

-Very early WIP (as is S&box itself).
+Very early WIP (as is S&box itself), compiles as of August 2023.

 - Wiring Tool is equivalent to G-Wiremod's non-Adv version, with basic Debugger and Gate spawning functionalities too
 - Outputs: Buttons, GPS, Gyroscope, and a Wire Keyboard (effectively a Pod Controller with a builtin vehicle)